Nevada Residential Lease Agreement

 Mandatory disclosures outline important health, safety, and property information for both landlord and tenant safety.
 A landlord who fails to provide federally or state-mandated disclosures could face legal consequences or monetary penalties, either from a tenant lawsuit or from state officials.
 Many lease provisions may be unenforceable without legally required disclosures.

-Nevada tenants can recover $25 or actual damages, whichever is greater if the landlord fails to disclose the disclosure of the landlord and their emergency contact number.
+Nevada tenants can recover $25 or actual damages, whichever is greater if the landlord fails to disclose the landlord’s contact information and their emergency contact number.

 Failure to comply with the federal lead-based paint hazard disclosure risks fines of tens of thousands of dollars per violation.